 Participants granted restricted stock may make an election under Section 83(b) of the Code to recognize compensation taxable as ordinary income with respect to the shares when the award is granted rather than when the forfeiture restrictions lapse.
 The amount of compensation income recognized by the participant will be equal to the fair market value of the shares on the date of grant (valued without taking into account restrictions other than restrictions that by their terms will never lapse) less any amount paid for the shares.
 By making a Section 83(b) election, the participant will recognize no additional ordinary compensation income with respect to the shares when the forfeiture restrictions lapse, and will instead recognize short-term or long-term capital gain or loss with respect to the shares when they are sold, depending upon whether the shares have been held for more than one year from the date of grant.
 The participant's tax basis in the shares with respect to which a Section 83(b) election is made will be equal to their fair market value on the date of grant.
-If the restricted stock is subsequently forfeited, the participant will not be entitled to a deduction as a result of such forfeiture, but will be entitled to claim a short-term or long-term capital loss (depending upon whether the shares are forfeited more than one year after the date of grant) with respect to the shares, but only to the extent of the consideration paid, if any, by the participant for such shares.
+If the restricted stock is subsequently forfeited, the participant will not be entitled to a deduction as a result of such forfeiture, but will be entitled to claim a short-term or long-term capital loss (depending upon whether the shares are forfeited more than one year after the date of grant) with respect to the shares.